 We also had some re-grading done around the perimeter due to water leaks, for another ~$2,000 (got a calculator??
 This is getting expensive…).

 Despite having the door replaced, at times there are still some minor leaks during heavy rains.
 Spray sealer has helped, but it’s not 100% effective.
 In heavy rains, there is still the possibility of water coming in.
-Why else would we have these old yucky towels lying in front of the door, hoping to catch any potential leaks while we’re in another of the house or away from home.
+We leave those old yucky towels lying in front of the door, hoping to catch any potential leaks while we’re in another of the house or away from home.
 That’s not a way to live in your home, and that’s dangerous due to mold.

 An Easier Way to Monitor Your Home

-Sooooo….there is an easier way to monitor your home for water leaks (and even for detecting freezes) that involves something a little bit more hi-tech than running down your stairs in a panic at midnight.
-LOL.
-Plus, I’m a busy mom, shuffling kids to and from school.
-I don’t have time to adjust my schedule to watch for leaks just because the weather guy calls for 80% chance of thunderstorms.
+There is an easier way to monitor your home for water leaks (and even for detecting freezes) that’s more hi-tech than running down your stairs in a panic at midnight.
+And you shouldn’t have to adjust your life to watch for leaks just because the meteorologist calls for an 80% chance of thunderstorms.

-I’m suuuuuper stoked to try out Honeywell’s Lyric™ Wi-Fi Water Leak and Freeze Detector!!!
+That’s where the Honeywell’s Lyric™ Wi-Fi Water Leak and Freeze Detector comes in.

 How cool is that??